 Mistake 1: "Pure Discovery Learning" (Misreading Piaget)

 Curate learning spaces intentionally.
 Decide what thinking challenge you want learners to tackle.
-Ask careful questions to spark productive disequilibrium (Piaget, 1936).
-Join in and observe differences ("What is different?"
-Vygotsky, 1978).
+Ask careful questions to spark productive disequilibrium and observe how learners respond when support is added or removed (Piaget, 1952; Vygotsky, 1978).

 Mistake 2: "Permanent Scaffolding" (Misreading Vygotsky)

-The trap: Scaffolding becomes a permanent feature.
+The trap: Scaffolding becomes permanent.
 A Year 7 learner still uses a writing frame for every paragraph in Year 9.
-A SEND learner never attempts anything without adult support.
+A SEND learner never attempts the first step without an adult beside them.

 Mistake 3: "Age = Stage" (Misreading Piaget)

-Avoid assuming all Year 4 learners use only concrete operations.
-Abstract reasoning may still be possible (Piaget, 1936).
-Similarly, do not assume all Year 7 learners are ready for formal operations (Inhelder & Piaget, 1958).
+Do not assume that all Year 4 learners use only concrete operations.
+A child may manage abstract reasoning in one domain, but struggle with it in another, especially when prior knowledge is thin.
+In the same way, do not assume that all Year 7 learners are ready for formal operations in every subject (Piaget, 1952; Inhelder & Piaget, 1958).

 Choosing Between Piaget and Vygotsky Approaches